boginw/P5/report/4 Iteration 3/Artificial Neural Network.md

 In order to actually "learn" to recognize something, the neural network needs to train on what it is supposed to recognize.
 Training consists of two phases: prediction and backpropagation.
 This section will outline the steps needed for prediction and backpropagation, followed by the mathematical notations needed for understanding the method.
-The following section is based on the work of [@machineIntelligence;@michaelNeuralNet;@calculusComputation].
+The following section is based on the work of [@machineIntelligence;@michaelNeuralNet;@calculusComputation;3b1b].

 <!-- This section will explain what it means to train a neural network and explain the Backpropagation function and use it to create an example.
 This section should also introduce the notion of training data and what to be aware of when creating a training data set. -->

 Training consists of prediction and backpropagation.
-When training-data are given to the network, it will make a prediction of what is seen in the image, which will be given in the form of an output vector containing the propability, according to the network, of each option in the output layer.
+When training-data are given to the network, it will make a prediction of what is seen in the image, which will be given in the form of an output vector containing the probability, according to the network, of each option in the output layer.

 At first, the prediction will be random, and quite possibly a long way off the actual result.
 Each image in the training-data is combined with a label, which represents what the image actually contains.